kavia-common/recipe-explorer-38528-38541/recipe_native_app/README.md

 2) chmod +x ./run.sh
 3) ./run.sh

+Headless / CI usage
+- The script auto-detects headless environments (no DISPLAY) and will:
+  - Prefer xvfb-run if available.
+  - Otherwise try QT_QPA_PLATFORM=offscreen then QT_QPA_PLATFORM=minimal.
+- You can force headless behavior explicitly:
+  - RUN_HEADLESS=1 ./run.sh
+- You can also invoke xvfb directly:
+  - xvfb-run -a ./run.sh

 Notes:
 - The CMakeLists.txt defines a custom `run` target to execute the built `MainApp`.
-- For headless environments, use:
-  - xvfb-run -a ./run.sh
 - The run.sh script avoids bash-specific syntax to prevent CI/Common setup errors like:
   bash: -c: line 2: syntax error: unexpected end of file
 - If parallel build flags are unsupported by the generator, the script falls back to a standard build, and then runs.